-While some policymakers support "clean coal", coal can never be clean.
-Here's why.
+While some policymakers support "clean coal," coal can never be clean.
+It is harmful to both people and the planet.
+Here are a dozen reasons why.

 The burning of fossil fuels releases greenhouse gases into the atmosphere, increasing levels of CO2 and other gasses, trapping heat, and contributing to global climate change.

 - Coal combustion releases the greenhouse gases carbon dioxide (CO2) and nitrous oxide (N2O) during combustion.
-Coal-fired power plants release more greenhouse gases per unit of energy produced than any other electricity source (1).
+Coal power power plants release more greenhouse gases per unit of energy produced than any other electricity source (1).

 - Coal supplies around 33% of the energy used for electricity in the United States, which makes coal-fired power plants a prime target for reducing greenhouse gas emissions (2).
 (Coal use for electricity is declining, by 2018 the electricity energy share for coal has fallen to 27%).

-- Luckily, coal-fired plants are closing down throughout the U.S. as the fuel becomes less profitable due to state and federal regulations, an aging fleet, and competition from other sectors such as natural gas, wind, and solar (3).
+- Luckily, coal power plants are closing down throughout the U.S. as the fuel becomes less profitable due to state and federal regulations, an aging fleet, and competition from other sectors such as natural gas, wind, and solar (3).

 - The coal mining process releases methane, which is 87 more potent as a greenhouse gas than CO2 over a 20 year period (4).